QuickCorp/QCObjects/CONTRIBUTING.md

 #### Non related issue

-If you want to contribute with an non-listed issue you can do it [here](https://github.com/QuickCorp/QCObjects/issues/new?assignees=&labels=&template=custom.md&title=)
+If you want to contribute with a non-listed issue you can do it [here](https://github.com/QuickCorp/QCObjects/issues/new?assignees=&labels=&template=custom.md&title=)

 # Fork
 --------------